Iron in folklore: Cold iron

-"Cold iron" is a substitute name used for various animals and incidences considered unlucky by Irish fishermen.
+"Cold iron" is a substitute name used for various animals and incidents considered unlucky by Irish fishermen.
 A similar phenomenon has been found with Scottish fishermen.

 Horseshoes

 Horseshoes are considered a good luck charm in many cultures, including those of England, Denmark, Lithuania, and Estonia, and its shape, fabrication, placement and manner of sourcing are all important.
 A common belief is that if a horseshoe is hung on a door with the two ends pointing up then good luck will occur.
 However, if the two ends point downwards then bad luck will occur.
 Traditions do differ on this point, however.
 In some cultures, the horseshoe is hung points down (so the luck pours onto a person standing under it); in others, it is hung points up (so the luck does not fall out); in others it does not matter so long as the horseshoe has been used (not new), was found (not purchased), and can be touched.
 In all traditions, luck is contained in the shoe and can pour out through the ends.

 In some traditions, any good or bad luck achieved will only occur to the owner of the horseshoe, not the person who hangs it up.
 Therefore, if the horseshoe was stolen, borrowed or even just found then the owner, not the person who found or stole the horseshoe, will get any good or bad luck.
 Other traditions require that the horseshoe be found to be effective.

 One reputed origin of the tradition of lucky horseshoes is the story of Saint Dunstan and the Devil.
 Dunstan, who would become the Archbishop of Canterbury in CE 959, was a blacksmith by trade.
 The story relates that he once nailed a horseshoe to the Devil's hoof when he was asked to reshoe the Devil's horse.
 This caused the Devil great pain, and Dunstan only agreed to remove the shoe and release the Devil after the Devil promised never to enter a place where a horseshoe is hung over the door.

 Another possible reason for the placing of horseshoes above doorways is to ward off faeries, the supposition being that supernatural beings are repelled by iron and as horseshoes were an easily available source of iron, they could be nailed above a door to prevent such beings entering a house.